 The collaborative part of this project was crucial in its development and success.
-My initial sculptural concept was refined and developed through extensive consultation with London architect Guy Stansfeld with guidance given by Lama Duboom Tulku of Tibet House, New Delhi and the Tibet Foundation’s Director, Phuntsog Wangyal.
-The Kalachakra Mandala design was developed by monks from the Gyurme Tantric Monastery in Hunsur, South India then carved in plaster (in my South London studio) before being cast in bronze at the Nautilus Foundry, Essex.
+My initial concept was refined and developed through extensive consultation with London architect Guy Stansfeld with guidance given by Lama Duboom Tulku of Tibet House, New Delhi and the Tibet Foundation’s Director, Phuntsog Wangyal.
+The Kalachakra Mandala design was developed by monks from the Gyurme Tantric Monastery in Hunsur, South India then modeled/carved in plaster (in my South London studio) before being cast in bronze at the Nautilus Foundry, Essex.

 An incredible team of workers - sculptor, architect, carvers, letter designer/cutters, masons, contractors and Southwark Council Parks Department worked onsite over a 12 month period to bring the project to completion.

-Mandala Team - Tim Metcalfe, Awang Dorjee, Iassen Dimitrov
+Mandala Team: Tim Metcalfe, Awang Dorjee, Iassen Dimitrov

-Contractor - Roger Davis with stone masons Kevin Turner and Rob Hall
+Contractor: Roger Davis with stone masons Kevin Turner and Rob Hall

 the entrance gateway - the elements Air and Space